Networks initiated as part of the project

 Nordic resource centres (NFI)

-A network of organisations with a special competence on inclusion and culture.
+A network of organisations with special competence in inclusion and culture.

 These are the leading organisations when it comes to working with diversity and inclusion in a cultural context.
 Their role is to find ways to share their knowledge and methods with the cultural sector.
 This includes gathering knowledge and making it available, and offer guidance to cultural institutions.
 The network has recently released the publication "Plads i kulturen".
 It will soon be available in English.